xrgtn/split-cue/README.md

 matching discs in CDDB database.
 It prompts user to select one disc and whether he/she wants to edit disc/tracks descriptions.

-After prompting it splits the .ape file to individual tracks and encodes them to .mp3 files.
+After the prompting split-ape-cue splits the .ape file to individual tracks and encodes them to .mp3 files.

 ID3 tags are created based upon the disc/tracks descriptions taken from the source, selected by user.